 This spill-free cup can be used for hot or cold liquids and you can drink from it while lying down because you don’t need to lift your head.

-This cup is easy to hold and it controls the flow of fluids in order to reduce the risk of aspiration which is ideal for those with dysphagia or for those who have a hard time sucking on a straw.
+This cup controls the flow of fluids in order to reduce the risk of aspiration which is ideal for those with dysphagia or for those who have a hard time sucking on a straw.
 You can also use it to drink while lying down.

 Nosey cups have a cut out for the nose so you can drink without bending your neck or tilting your head.
 They are designed for those with reduced neck motion or who can’t tip their head or neck back.